-Customer Stories: Using machine learning to increase ad revenue
+Customer Stories: How to use machine learning to increase revenue

 Search engines serve customers across a wide range of demographics.
 Businesses interested in improving their search engine performance can work with technology companies behind these search engines to analyze search data, find potent keywords, and refine their ad content strategy.
 For the search engine providers, this improves client relationships and provides insights into user behavior.